-The following table shows the MAE (Mean absolute error) on an hourly basis (and yearly basis for Annual precipitation), determined for each method and variable on 10'000 weather stations globally for the year 2017.
+The following table shows the MAE (Mean absolute error in K) on an hourly basis (and yearly basis for Annual precipitation), determined for each method and variable on 10'000 weather stations globally for the year 2017.

 |Model approach||Air temperature||Wind speed||Annual precipitation||Dewpoint temperature|